Have you watched the xAPI Overview for Captivate yet? Watch it Now!!!

-To use our statements, navigate to the "advanced actions" pane.
+To use our statements, navigate to the "advanced actions" tab.

-On the each of the drop_target actions, you'll see several xAPI variables and an Execute JS trigger.
+On each of the drop actions, you'll see several xAPI variables and an Execute JS trigger.

-Enter the details for your slide in the variables in these spots.
+Enter the details for your slide in the variables in these actions.

 Make sure to check out our xAPI overview video for more details on these details.

 Once you edit those values, your file is set up and ready to go.